AR-js-org/AR.js/README.md

 For some examples read this [issue](https://github.com/AR-js-org/AR.js/issues/234).
 ### New Import Syntax for `ar-threex.mjs` and `ar.mjs`

-With the latest updates (3.4.6), `three.js` can now be imported using the ES module syntax.
+With the updates 3.4.6, `three.js` can now be imported using the ES module syntax.
 To align with this standard, `ar-threex.mjs`,`ar.mjs` and `ar-threex-location-only.mjs` should also be imported in the same way using an import map.
 Here is an example of how to import these modules in your project:

 ```html